 Gently separate the seedlings and plant them in either store bought biodegradable pots or make your own newspaper pots like I show you here.

 Don’t have a big vegetable garden?
 No problem.
-You can plant Luffa plants in a big pot on a balcony or backyard as long as you provide the vines with something to grow on.
-Don’t forget they can easily get to be 30′ long under the right conditions.
+You can plant Luffa plants in a big pot or even better, grow bag.
+Make sure it’s big enough though.